 This place should be a quiet place, a place where you won’t be bothered and where you feel meditatively inspired.
 You could do this either through a minimalistic approach with next to nothing occupying the space itself or you could decorate the room through say a altar/shrine, tealight holders or buddha statues as mindful reminders.

 Whatever it is, strive towards making a nice little serene place for yourself where you can just shut off all the noise and troubles of the world.

 4. Be aware of your breath

-When all things fail, being aware of your natural breathing can be a great way of refocusing and realigning your attention with the present moment.
-The breath is an effective anchor as it is always available to you as a living conscious being.
+When all things fail, being aware of your breath can be a great way of refocusing and realigning your attention with the present moment.
+The breath is an effective anchor and reference point as it is always available to you as a living conscious being.
 Being aware of the breath is a meditation in and of itself, often referred to as vipassana.

 Just like the meditation space that we touched upon earlier you could spice things up creatively through accessories that you can wear or use more practically.
 I’m talking about spiritual tools like mala beads or meditation jewelry like cairn stones, lotus flowers, meaningful symbols in the form of necklaces, rings and what have you.

-Finding something that you can have with and on you is a great way of reminding yourself to always be here now.
+Finding something that exudes meditativeness that you can have with and on you is a great way of reminding yourself to always be here now.

 Collective meditation can be a very powerful thing.
 Meditating with other people can open up dimensions you weren’t fully aware of earlier.
 Even if you can’t physically be near your meditation buddy, simply being aware that both of you share an authentic dedication to exploring your minds through the avenue of meditation could be all that you need.